adamjkeller/apprunner-vpc-connector-demo/README.md

 The ECS cluster construct has a few more inputs to customize based on our needs.
 We want the cluster to reside in the VPC created above and want to create a namespace for service discovery (for services to communicate with this service via a friendly DNS name).
-Lastly, we enable the ecs excute command at the cluster level just in case we need to troubleshoot our tasks via ECS exec.
+Lastly, we enable the ecs execute command at the cluster level just in case we need to troubleshoot our tasks via ECS exec.
 All of that is being created in less than 10 lines of code.
+Also, remember that as a user of Amazon ECS I don't have to think about what version of the control plane i'm running, which is a huge benefit of using ECS.

 ```typescript
 const demoVpc = new ec2.Vpc(this, "AppRunnerDemoVPC");